 After all, you may be having a perfectly wonderful marriage where your partner is happy with you, takes care of you, buys you gifts, takes you out and makes you feel special.
-Or you may be in that great job where you spend hours in the office, happily trekking to work even on weekends, safe and secure in the knowledge that the work just won’t get done if you don’t put in those extra hours.
+Or you may be in that great job where you spend hours in the office, happily trekking to work even on weekends, safe and secure in the knowledge that putting in the extra effort is just the price you pay for a stable, secure, fulfilling life.

 What Are Emotional Boundaries?

-As always first you need to understand a problem before going to solve it.
+As in any situation, you first need to understand a problem before you can take corrective measures to solve it.
+The same holds for setting emotional boundaries too.
 The ‘relationship boundaries’ definition is fairly simple: it means, taking responsibility for your own actions and feelings while NOT taking responsibility for how others feel or act.
 The moot point being: you cannot think or act on behalf of the world and that includes your spouse, partner, siblings, bosses and even parents.

-While there are certain ways and norms of behaviour that one has to adhere to, problems in emotional boundaries occur when you go above and beyond what is expected of you to please others.
+While there are certain ways and norms of behavior that one has to adhere to, problems in emotional boundaries occur when you go above and beyond in your attempts to please others.
 Do you hesitate to share your preferences at a family dinner?
-Do you end up eating steak because your husband likes it even though you’d opt for seafood?
+Do you end up eating steak because your husband likes it even though you prefer seafood?

 At the other end of the spectrum, do you feel shy of accepting compliments or asking for help because you are too egoistic?
-These are all instances of incorrect emotional boundaries, be they high or low.
-All of these situations will cause you to vibrate on a low energy level.
+These are all instances of incorrect emotional boundaries.

 Related Reading: Emotional Baggage – What It Means and How To Get Rid Of It